chimera-linux/turnstile/README.md

 is once it has started its autostart services).
 It does so via an internal notification mechanism.

+### Configuration file

+By default, a configuration file `dinit-userservd.conf` is read from `/etc`.
+You can pass your own path on the command line as its first argument.

+See the supplied `dinit-userservd.conf` for possible options.

 ### XDG_RUNTIME_DIR handling

-**NOTE:** This is problematic for now, so it's disabled at the moment.

 Usually, `XDG_RUNTIME_DIR` is managed by another daemon, typically `elogind` for Chimera.
 However, some people may not be running `elogind` or a similar solution.
-The PAM module automatically detects this and makes the daemon manage the runtime directory for you.
+The daemon is capable of managing the runtime directory for you if you enable it.

-It takes care of both creation and cleanup automatically as sessions are logged in and as they go away.

-To prevent it from managing rundir, you simply have to have something else manage it before; that means specifying that earlier in the PAM config file.
-Or, if you want to force that off, you can pass the `norundir` extra PAM argument.
+By default, `XDG_RUNTIME_DIR` is exported into the user service environment regardless of if managed or not.

+Both options can be tweaked in the configuration file.

 ### Dbus handling

 The daemon also supports handling of D-Bus session bus.
-If the socket `/run/user/UID/bus` exists by the time readiness has been signaled, the variable `DBUS_SESSION_BUS_ADDRESS` will automatically be exported into the login environment.
+If the socket `RUNDIR/bus` exists by the time readiness has been signaled, the variable `DBUS_SESSION_BUS_ADDRESS` will automatically be exported into the login environment.